anotheri/cleverstack-visualCaptcha-demo/article.md

 });
 ```

-#### 3. Creating CleverStack module for visualCaptcha.
+#### 3. Create CleverStack module for visualCaptcha
-We need create a simple folder structure for visualCaptcha backend module inside the `backend/modules/` folder of the application:
+We need to create a simple folder structure for visualCaptcha backend module inside the `backend/modules/` folder of the application:

 ```
 .